waawaa/waawaa.github.io/_posts/2022-06-08-reversing-faronics-deepfreeze.md

 author: Alejandro Pinna
 ---

-Hi to all!!

-Again back here.
+Hi to all!
+We are again back here.

 In this post we will cover how to reverse engineering Faronics - Deep Freeze (legacy) software to locate different vulnerabilities, and how to trigger this vulnerabilities to get a (till the moment) DoS in the DFServerService.